rolledback/WinRateCalculator/README.md

 This program requires the requests library for python which can be found here: http://docs.python-requests.org/en/latest/

+This program requires matplotlib which can be found here: http://matplotlib.org

 Feel free to add feature and submit via pull request.
 This program may be added to a full suite of World of Tanks related command line tools at a later date.